ljournot/TopoFun/README.md

 # TopoFun
-A machine learning method to identify functional modules in gene co-expression networks
+A machine learning method to improve the functional similarity of gene co-expression modules